ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_1/QueueAndStack/TheoryOfStacks.md

 * using brute-force
 * using priority queue

-Here are multiple hints for each of the stack and queue problems:

-## Stack Problems:

-7. **Design Stack to Support getMin() in O(1)**
-   - **Hint**: Maintain an auxiliary stack to track the minimum element along with the main stack.
-Push the new minimum onto the auxiliary stack when necessary.

 8. **Find the Next/Previous Greater/Smaller Element** (https://leetcode.com/problems/next-greater-element-i/submissions/1452271799/)
    - **Hint**: Traverse the array from right to left, pushing elements onto a stack.
 For each element, pop smaller elements and use the stack's top as the next greater element.